s-blu/obsidian_dataview_example_vault/README.md

 2. Search for tags.
 Each query is tagged with their type (LIST, TASK, ...) and the used data commands (WHERE, SORT, ...)
 3. Use the [[Dataview Queries Overview]]

-## FAQ
+## Documentation & FAQ

+You need more details on how dataview works exactly?
+Head over to the [official documentation](https://blacksmithgu.github.io/obsidian-dataview/).
+Also, we collected some [[tips, tricks and interesting facts]]!

 You have some sort of question?
 Refer to the [[FAQ]].

 ## Contributing

 If you found an issue or want to add a query you think could be helpful for others, be very welcome to get involved!
-You want to help, but don't know how?
+You want to help, but don't know what to do?
 Have a look at the [[Vault To Do]].

+Wonder how to add a new query?
+Head over to the [[FAQ#^497ec2|answer in the FAQ]].

-In general, you have two possibilities to contribute:
+You have two possibilites to contribute:

 If you have a Github Account, head over to the [Github](https://github.com/s-blu/obsidian_dataview_examplevault) and open a Pull Request.
 That is easiest for the maintainers :)